Canine Coronavirus Infection is a highly contagious virus which causes inflammation of a dogs' intestines.

 Canine Coronavirus is spread through the feces of infected dogs, and it spreads easily and quickly.

-Even after a dog has fully recovered the virus can still be found in his stools for up to 6 months.
+Even after a dog has fully recovered the virus can still be found in his stools for up to 6 months, which means it can be transmitted to other dogs for that period of time.

 Most reputable premises will insist that their canine attendees are fully vaccinated (including vaccination against Coronavirus) but due to the easy transmission of this virus - and the fact that a dog can be contagious for up to 6 months after recovery - they are still a risk for any unvaccinated pooch.